-Mrs Skinner brings her dog Buster into school as ‘The Rowans’ School Dog’.
-Buster has become an integral part of the school teaching team and highly valued by the school and the children.
+Mrs Skinner brings her dog Tuxedo (Tux) into school as ‘The Rowans’ School Dog’.
+Tux has become an integral part of the school teaching team and highly valued by the school and the children.

-We have certainly seen this at our school, pupils love to see Buster and are eager to walk and play with him even before school starts.
+We have certainly seen this at our school, pupils love to see Tux and are eager to walk and play with him even before school starts.

 There is a full risk assessment in place, but if you have any concerns regarding your child interacting with the dog, please telephone the school office and let us know.

 Sadly we lost Buster in June 2021.
 He was an integral part of the Rowans school for five years, making many friends along the way.
 He loved spending time with all the pupils and even appeared on the news!!